3dcitydb/3dcitydb/Oracle/SQLScripts/README.txt

 The 3D City Database is shipped as a collection of SQL scripts which allow for creating and dropping database instances.

-The 3D City Database Version 3.0 was implemented by Chair of Geoinformatics (TUMGI), Technische Universität München in corporation with virtualcitySYSTEMS GmbH and M.O.S.S.
+The 3D City Database Version 3.0 was developed in collaboration of the Chair of Geoinformatics, Technische Universitï¿½t Mï¿½nchen   i(TUMGI)n icorporation with virtualcitySYSTEMS GmbH and M.O.S.S.
 Computer Grafik Systeme GmbH.
 The prvious version of the the 3D City Database was implemented on behalf of the Berliner Senatsverwaltung fuer Wirtschaft, Arbeit und Frauen and the Berlin Partner GmbH.
 The development is continuing the work of the Institute